-The best way to stop shaking when shooting a rifle is to develop proper breathing techniques and rifle rest for steady aims.
+Learn how to stop shaking when shooting a rifle requires proper breathing and rifle stabilization for steady aims.

 It's impossible to completely get rid of the tremor without using a sturdy tripod, but here are some tips to follow:

 Improve Physical Fitness

 Strengthening your overall body is the first thing that will help you hold a rifle steady without getting tired.
 Physical fitness affects many areas of your life including shooting an 8 - 12 lb rifle.

 Any time a shooter can reduce body motion or microtremor, the steadier the aim.
 Every heartbeat makes your body move slightly, and your breathing technique can control it.

 Elite shooters are physically fit, and they have a strong core and legs with an average resting heart rate in the 50s.
 Even under an adrenaline rush, these pro shooters can get their breathing under control, and a lot of it has to do with physical and mental focus training beyond just shooting on a flat range.